Thomas John Barnardo

-Thomas John Barnardo (4 July 1845 – 19 September 1905) was an Irish-born philanthropist and founder and director of homes for poor and deprived children.
+Thomas John Barnardo (4 July 1845 – 19 September 1905) was an Irish, Christian philanthropist and founder and director of homes for poor and deprived children.
 From the foundation of the first Barnardo's home in 1867 to the date of Barnardo's death, nearly 60,000 children had been taken in.

 Although Barnardo never finished his studies at the London Hospital, he used the title of 'doctor' and later secured a licentiate.

 Early life

-Barnardo was born in Dublin, Ireland, in 1845.
-He was the fourth of five children (one died in childbirth) of John Michaelis Barnardo, a furrier who was of Sephardic Jewish descent, and his second wife, Abigail, an Englishwoman and member of the Plymouth Brethren.
+Barnardo was born in Dublin, Ireland (then part of the United Kingdom of Great Britain and Ireland), in 1845.
+He was the fourth of five children (one died in childbirth) of John Michaelis Barnardo, a furrier who was of Sephardic Jewish descent, and his second wife, Abigail, an English woman and member of the Plymouth Brethren.

-In the early 1840s, John emigrated from Hamburg to Dublin, where he established a business; he married twice and fathered seven children.
+Sometime before his first marriage in 1827 to Elizabeth O'Brien, John Michaelis emigrated from Prussia via Hamburg to Dublin, where he established a business; he married twice and fathered children with both wives.
 The Barnardo family "traced its origin to Venice, followed by conversion to the Lutheran Church in the sixteenth century".
 Barnardo wrote that, as a child, he was selfish and thought that everything that was not his should belong to him.
-However, as he grew older, he abandoned this mindset in favour of helping the poor.
+However, as he grew older, he abandoned this mindset in favour of helping people experiencing poverty.

 Barnardo moved to London in 1866.
 It was during this time that he became interested in becoming a missionary.